AdamMarciniak/codenames/README.md

 ## Codenames
-This is the open source repo of my online codenames implementation you can play with friends.
+This is the open source repo of our online codenames implementation you can play with friends.

 # Check out the game here : http://gamecraft.live